 Sports & Exercise Health Care Catalog

-The Department of Kinesiology offers a new Bachelor of Science degree in Sports and Exercise Health Care.
-This degree is designed to provide an introductory education and experience for those looking to pursue careers in medical and allied health fields (physical therapy, occupational therapy, chiropractic care, physician assistant, athletic training, and nursing).
-The Sports and Exercise Health Care program includes 54 major credits (three laboratory credits included), 54 core curriculum credits, and 18 credits of electives.
+The Department of Kinesiology offers a Bachelor of Science degree in Sports and Exercise Health Care.
+This degree is designed to provide an introductory education and experience for those looking to pursue sports medicine careers in medical and allied health fields (physical therapy, occupational therapy, chiropractic care, physician assistant, athletic training, and nursing).
+The Sports and Exercise Health Care program includes 54 major credits (laboratory credits included), 54 core curriculum credits, and 18 credits of electives.
 Between the major and elective courses, students will be able to complete prerequisites for application to allied health care and medical schools.

 |BIO 114||Human Biology: Introduction to Human Anatomy and Physiology||3|